-1. I am the person originally registered as ..... with the qualification or status of ..... and I hereby apply for the restoration of my name to the ......\ has been .....
+1. I am the person originally registered as with the qualification or status of and I hereby apply for the restoration of my name to the

-3. On the ...... day of .....
-20 ..... the Disciplinary Tribunal ordered my name to be removed from the ......\ under section 53 or 54 of the Medical Registration Act and the offence for which the Disciplinary Tribunal ordered the removal of my name was .....
+3. On the day of 20 the Disciplinary Tribunal ordered my name to be removed from the under section 53 or 54 of the Medical Registration Act and the offence for which the Disciplinary Tribunal ordered the removal of my name was

-4. Since the removal of my name from the ......\Ihavebeenresidingat
+4. Since the removal of my name from theIhavebeenresidingat

-5. The grounds of my application are in the attached statement, and I make this solemn declaration by virtue of the Oaths and Declarations Act (Cap.
+THIRD SCHEDULE - continued and my occupation has been 5.
+The grounds of my application are in the attached statement, and I make this solemn declaration by virtue of the Oaths and Declarations Act (Cap.
 211), and subject to the penalties provided by that Act for the making of false statements in statutory declarations, conscientiously believing the statements contained in this declaration to be true in every particular.

-Signed .....
+Signed Declared at day of 20 Before me (Signature and title of officer before whom the declaration is made).
+State relevant registers under the Medical Registration Act.
+FORM F Regulation 65(4)(b)